Minyan Man: Background

 The term minyan man refers to the tenth man who completes a Jewish prayer quorum; with less than ten men present, the congregation would not be permitted to recite Kaddish, read from the Torah, or perform other parts of the public prayer service.
 According to Jewish law, not all ten need be actively praying; as long as a majority of six men are actively engaged in prayer, the other four may stand by and answer amen to the others' blessings.
-Traditionally, synagogues in small communities paid a small stipend to a minyan man—typically a poor person or an older individual subsisting on public welfare—whose job it was to attend all weekday, Shabbat, and holiday services in order to guarantee a quorum for public prayer.
-The minyan man was especially important to ensure a minyan for non-regular worshippers who came to synagogue services once a year on the yahrtzeit (anniversary of death) of their deceased parent in order to recite the Mourner's Kaddish.
+Traditionally, synagogues in small communities paid a small stipend to a minyan man—typically a poor person or an older individual subsisting on public welfare—whose job it was to attend all weekday, Shabbat, and holiday services to guarantee a quorum for public prayer.
+The minyan man was especially important to ensure a minyan for non-regular worshippers who came to synagogue services once a year on the yahrtzeit (anniversary of death) of their deceased parent to recite the Mourner's Kaddish.